Alip-Ai/angular/README.md

 ## Documentation

-Get started with Angular, learn the fundamentals and explore advanced topics on our documentation website.
+Get started with Alip Angular, learn the fundamentals and explore advanced topics on our documentation website.

 - [Getting Started][quickstart]
 - [Architecture][architecture]